-THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED BY OUR FACILITIES AND HOW YOU MAY ACCESS THAT INFORMATION.
-PLEASE REVIEW CAREFULLY.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED BY OUR FACILITIES AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.

-Appalachian Regional Healthcare, Inc. (“ARH”) is dedicated to protecting your medical information.
-We are required to maintain the privacy of protected health information and to provide you with this Notice of our duties and your rights with respect to this information.
-ARH is required to abide by the terms of this Notice.
+Appalachian Regional Healthcare, Inc., (“ARH”) is dedicated to protecting your medical information.
+We are required by law to maintain the privacy of protected health information and to provide you with this Notice of our legal duties and your rights with respect to protected health information.
+ARH is required by law to abide by the terms of this Notice.